bankofse/base-patterns/README.md

 specific functionality wrapped between objects.
 Their dependancies are ensured by the interface, which can be used from inside various packages around the system.

+## Record Set

+The Record Set pattern allows you to manipulate the results of SQL queries within an in-memory data structure.

+## Service Stub

+The service stub pattern allows you to substitute an enterprise service that your application uses with a simple stubbed version for testing purposes.
+For instance, if your bank uses a currency conversion api, and you don't want to test the api itself while testing your application, you may add a stub that returns canned currency conversion results.